Confidence intervals for the Cox model test error from cross-validation: Experiments

-For the simulation experiments we generate data $X \in \mathbb{R}^{n,p}$ with a signal such that time $ t = x\beta + c \varepsilon $, where $ \varepsilon \stackrel{iid}{\sim} \mathcal{N}(0,1)$ and a constant $c \in \mathbb{R}$ which allows us to vary the degree of noise.
+We generate data $X \in \mathbb{R}^{n,p}$ with a signal such that time $ t = x\beta + c \varepsilon $, where $ \varepsilon \stackrel{iid}{\sim} \mathcal{N}(0,1)$ and a constant $c \in \mathbb{R}$ which allows us to vary the degree of noise.
 The covariates are generated such that $p \stackrel{iid}{\sim} \mathcal{N}(0,1)$.
 We choose alpha to be $0.10$, i.e. construct $90\%$ confidence intervals.
 For the n > p scenario, we generate a train data set with n=100, p=10, and a large test data set with n=1000, p=10.
 For the p > n scenario, we generate a train data set of size n=100, p=150 and a large test data set with n=1000, p=150.
 We perform 10-fold CV and 10-fold nested CV fitting Cox PH model repeated 200 times for each simulation.
 We run a total of 1000 simulations for the n > p setting and 100 simulations for p > n setting.
-Results are summarized in Table 1.
-While confidence intervals constructed from the naive CV procedure does not achieve the nominal coverage, the confidence intervals built using the estimate from the nested CV procedure gets proper coverage.
-The miscoverage is exacerbated for naive CV in the p > n scenario.